Calls cost 7p per minute plus your standard network charge.

 As the temperatures reach below zero and severe frosty conditions have been forecast, Scottish Water is reminding homeowners, tenants and business owners to follow their simple winter code of guidance in order to properly protect their pipes and ensure that the water cycle runs as smoothly as possible.
+For example, some plumbing companies may suggest using heat shrink tape as a way of concealing and protecting pipes during the winter season.
+There are other ways of protecting your home and yourself from extreme weather.

 The winter campaign put together by Scottish Water is recommending a three point guide which will help residents and business owners avoid the inconvenience, stress and cost of not taking preventative methods to avoid burst and frozen pipes after extreme weather conditions.
 The winter code advises people to take action and heat, insulate and protect their properties.

 The campaign is supported by an informative leaflet which is available to download from the Scottish Water website.
 It will provide you with guidance on which steps to take to avoid your pipes bursting or freezing over, how to locate your stop valve, what to do in an emergency situation and how Scottish Water can help.
+If you do end up with a plumbing emergency, more information on how you can deal with this can be found at https://www.emergencyedinburghplumber.co.uk, so that may be worth checking out if you are unfortunate enough to suffer from a problem such as a burst water pipe.

 The Chief Operating Officer of Scottish Water said that anyone who has ever returned home or to their place of work to be greeted with freezing water all over their furniture knows only too well the stress and damage that a burst pipe can result in.
 He added that the company wishes to work with their customers to make sure everyone is prepared for temperatures to reach below zero.
 Severe frost has also been forecast for some parts of Scotland.